temidataspot/Virulent-Antibiotic-resistant-Genes/README.md

 # Table of Contents
 - Overview
 - Available Data
-- Research Questions and Answers
+- Research Questions and Analytical Solutions
+- Analysis Interpretation

 # Overview
 This  is a comparative analysis that compares virulent and antibiotic-resistant genes in five Aeromonas species.